litestar-org/litestar/docs/usage/7-middleware.md

 ### CORS

 CORS ([Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)) is a common security mechanism - that is often implemented using middleware.
-To enable CORS in a starlite application simple pass an instance of `starlite.config.CORSConfig` to the Starlite constructor:
+To enable CORS in a starlite application simply pass an instance of `starlite.config.CORSConfig` to the Starlite constructor:

 ```python